-On the day of the initial appointment, the applicants should come to the interview with all required forms and supporting documentation.
+On the day of the appointment, the applicants should come to the interview with all required forms and supporting documentation.
 The applicants must bring the child to the interview.
 All applicants must first pay the CRBA application fee of $100 per application.
 The fees are not refundable.
 Please note that if you arrive at your CRBA appointment and are unable to pay the fee, your appointment will be cancelled and you will need to schedule a new appointment.
-After paying the CRBA fee, the applicants will meet with the consular officer or consular assistant to review the application and supporting documentation.
-Many CRBA applicants will need at least two appointments to complete the application process.
-At the first appointment, the applicants will review the application and supporting documentation with consular staff.
-If the application is substantially complete, the consular officer will witness signatures and accept the documents.
-If additional forms or documentation are needed, you will be provided with instructions on how to complete the CRBA process.
+All fees are payable in U.S. dollars or the equivalent in South Sudanese pounds.

 Tips for your appointment:

 - It is the responsibility of the parents, not the Embassy, to prove (1) the biological relationship between the child and the U.S. Citizen parent(s) and (2) that the U.S. Citizen parent(s) were physically present in the United States long enough to transmit citizenship to the child.

 - Never assume that, because you successfully applied for another child’s U.S. citizenship, you do not need to bring any evidence to interviews for subsequent children.
 You must bring all supporting documents with you for each application.

 - You must bring hard-copy printouts of all documents, photos, ultrasounds, etc. No digital media will be accepted.
 We are not able to access the internet on your behalf to view evidence and documents associated with your application, and you are prohibited from bringing computers, tablets, or smart phones to the interview.